Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/subsystems.md

 * `SwitchableApplicationContextFactory` - allows swapping of subsystem type implementations (that is, Lucene vs Solr)
 * `DefaultChildApplicationContextManager` - Chain or pick subsystem type (that is, Authentication chain)

-Start Alfresco Content Services with this subsystem implementation, and you should see the following in the log when it is mounted:
+Start Content Services with this subsystem implementation, and you should see the following in the log when it is mounted:

 ```text
 2016-02-15 15:45:56,901 INFO [management.subsystems.ChildApplicationContextFactory] [localhost-startStop-1] Starting 'Semantic' subsystem, ID: [Semantic, namedEntities]